evermade/dockerpress-base-image/README.md

 If the build is throwing a checksum mismatch error, the file contents must have changed and must be re-verified.

 If the signature cannot be verified, the file is not signed by a known good GPG key.
 If the GPG key used to sign the file looks valid, you should add it to the GPG key list.

+## Updating certbot and its dependencies

+1. Additional dependencies may be added to the `certbot-requirements.in` file if required.

+2. `pip-compile --allow-unsafe --generate-hashes certbot-requirements.in`

+3. Verify that the requirements are legit.